ravenwit/ravenwit-portfolio/content/jobs/HEXIt/index.md

 range: 'March 2017 - September 2017'
 ---

-- Administered Linux servers such as Apache, MySQL, DNS, SSH, and FTP.
+- Administered Linux servers including Apache, MySQL, DNS, SSH, and FTP services.
-- Monitored system performance on a regular basis.
+- Monitored and assessed system performance on a regular basis.
-- Verified the integrity and availability of all resource such as hardware, module etc.
+- Verified the integrity and availability of all hardware and software resources.
-- Maintained network and system security.
-- Designed and deployed network map.
+- Designed and implemented network maps to facilitate efficient system management.
-- Identified any possible intrusions to system and took necessary steps to prevent it.
+- Detected and addressed potential system intrusions, implementing necessary preventive measures.
-- Mitigated system vulnerabilities.
+- Implemented strategies to mitigate system vulnerabilities.